linode/docs/docs/applications/development/how-to-unbundle-nginx-from-omnibus-gitlab-for-serving-multiple-websites.md

 As a rule of thumb, it is always a good idea to keep your software up-to-date.

-1. First of all, make sure your system is up-to-date:
+1. First of all, make sure your Ubuntu OS is up-to-date:

 		sudo apt-get update
 		sudo apt-get upgrade